rust-lang/rfcs/text/0000-target-feature-1.1.md

   calls-sites across which they cannot be inlined while making call-sites across which they can be inlined more ergonomic to write.

+The `#[target_feature]` attribute continues to be allowed on inherent methods - this RFC does not change that.

 The `#[target_feature]` attribute continues to not be allowed on safe trait method implementations: